-That article, which explores the reasons for insecurity and offers practical tips to help overcome it, eventually became the springboard for the development of the new 10 steps to overcoming insecurity in a relationships course.
+That article, which explores the reasons for insecurity and offers practical tips to help overcome it, eventually became the springboard for the development of the online course 10 steps to overcoming insecurity in a relationships.

 The article was mainly addressed to those who are themselves feeling insecure in a relationship but I also got – and still get – hundreds of emails from people who have extremely insecure partners.

 A common recurring theme of these accounts is how isolating it can feel to find yourself in a relationship with someone who is deeply insecure.
 And this is one major reason why extreme insecurity can be so damaging.

 Why reassuring your insecure partner is almost a lie